-Graduates of the University of Maine at Augusta’s Associate of Science in Veterinary Technology program find employment with large and small animal veterinary clinics and hospitals, pharmaceutical firms, biological and medical research laboratories, commercial poultry and dairy companies, commercial testing laboratories, and other facilities.
+Graduates of the University of Maine at Augusta’s Veterinary Technology program find employment with large and small animal veterinary clinics and hospitals, pharmaceutical firms, biological and medical research laboratories, commercial poultry and dairy companies, commercial testing laboratories, and other facilities.

-UMA’s Bachelor’s in Veterinary Technology Program will equip students with skills in biological/animal medical research, animal care, lab skills, and office management.
-Applicants who wish to apply for the Bachelor’s in Veterinary Technology Program should contact UMA Enrollment Services, Bangor office directly at 262-7800 or 1-877-UMA-1234.
+UMA’s Bachelor’s in Veterinary Technology Program equips students with skills in biological/animal medical research, animal care, lab skills, and office management.

 Our faculty are currently working on research involving upper respiratory infections in cats.
 This project has looked at local cat colonies which have chronic upper respiratory infections.
 Students have been able to help in the care of the cats and gain insight into various aspects of the disease process.